-The GOMX-3 CubeSat is a 3 liter $(30 \times 10 \times 10$ cm, 3kg) nanosatellite designed, delivered, and operated by Danish sector leader GomSpace.
-GOMX-3 is the first ever In-Orbit Demonstration (IOD) CubeSat commissioned by ESA.
-The GOMX-3 system uses Commercial-off-the-shelf (COTS) base subsystems to reduce cost, enabling fast delivery schedules to focus on payload development and testing.
-GOMX-3 was launched from Japan aboard the HTV-5 on August 19, 2015.
+The GoMX-3 CubeSat is a 3 kg nanosatellite designed, delivered, and operated by Danish sector leader GomSpace.
+GoMX-3 is the first ever In-Orbit Demonstration (IOD) CubeSat commissioned by ESA.
+The GoMX-3 system uses Commercial-off-the-shelf (COTS) base subsystems to reduce cost, enabling to focus on payload development and testing.
+GoMX-3 was launched from Japan aboard the HTV-5 on August 19, 2015.
 It successfully berthed to the ISS a few days later.
-GOMX-3 was deployed from the ISS on October 5, 2015.
+GoMX-3 was deployed from the ISS on October 5, 2015.
 Figure 1 shows the satellite and its deployment.

 Both GomSpace and ESA are interested in maximizing the functionality of their nanosatellite missions.
-As such, GOMX-3 has been equipped with a variety of technical challenging payloads and components, among them:
+As such, GomX-3 has been equipped with a variety of technical challenging payloads and components, among them: (i) 3-axis rotation and pointing with a precision of 2° or less, (ii) in-flight tracking of commercial aircrafts, (iii) monitoring signals from geostationary InmarSat satellites, and (iv) high-speed downlinking to stations in Toulouse (France) or Kourou (French Guiana).